 BeWhere, a Mobile Internet of Things (M-IoT) company, presented at the 6th annual MicroCap Leadership Summit on Friday, September 24th, 2021.
 In the third quarter, the company achieved its highest quarterly net profit.
 The net profit for the three months ending September 30, 2021, was $145,132, up from $25,808 in the same time in 2020: a $119,324 increase amounting to a rise of 462%.
 In addition, the gross profit increased by 24%, while the total revenue increased by 12% from 2020 to 2021.

 Trading at $0.215 as of February 23, 2022 (1:39 pm), the prospects for this stock look bright.
-Despite being a penny stock, the stock holds immense growth potential.
+Despite being one of the top penny stocks, TSX Venture, the stock holds immense growth potential.